-- 4.1.1 Only official students of the school can represent the school. - 4.1.2 Students requesting for a transfer may only represent their new school when the transfer has been officially effected. - 4.1.3 International students can only be registered to compete for their school after they have been issued with the student passes from the Immigration and Checkpoints Authority (ICA). - 4.1.4 Students who are in the schools on exchange programmes are not allowed to represent the school. - 4.1.5 Students granted Leave of Absence (LOA) by MOE are allowed to represent the school. - 4.1.6 Students who have qualified for the Polytechnic Foundation Programme (PFP) can represent their school only up till 31 January of the competition year. - 4.1.7 Registration constitutes representation, that is, once a student is registered to compete for a school, he or she is deemed to have represented his or her school.
-Hence, the student is not allowed to represent another school in the same sport in the same year. - 4.1.8 The fielding of unregistered players will result in a forfeiture of the matches / events concerned (Refer to Para.
-10). - 4.1.9 Each team must register at least 8 players and up to a maximum of 15 players per Division per sex.
+- 4.1.1 Only official students of the school can represent the school. - 4.1.2 Students requesting for a transfer may only represent their new school when the transfer has been officially effected. - 4.1.3 International students can only be registered to compete for their school after they have been issued with the student passes from the Immigration and Checkpoints Authority (ICA). - 4.1.4 Students who are in the schools on exchange programmes are not allowed to represent the school. - 4.1.5 Students granted Leave of Absence (LOA) by MOE are allowed to represent the school. - 4.1.6 Registration constitutes representation, that is, once a student is registered to compete for a school/division, he or she is deemed to have represented his or her school.
+Hence, the student is not allowed to represent another school/division in the same sport in the same year. - 4.1.7 The fielding of unregistered players will result in a forfeiture of the matches / events concerned (Refer to Para.
+10).